-There were 8 courses in total with 12 students each this year though two late cancellations occurred.
+There were 8 courses in total with 12 students each this year though unfortunately, two 'no shows' occurred.
 Each course lasts three days and they were run throughout June.
 They are based in Argentiere, France.
-There were 200 applicants for the 96 places.
+There were 210 applicants for the 90 places.
 All the courses were completed without incident.
-There were challenges with the amount of maintenance is being conducted on most lift systems within the Chamonix Valley.
-Travel through the Mont Blanc tunnel to Italy was used on most courses to provide access to higher altitudes.
+This year, Plas Y Brenin trialled an earlier application/selection process.
+This proved beneficial as students were provided with more time to take advantage of cheaper travel.
+Brexit may have an an impact on this going forward.
 The Guides still feel Chamonix offers far more options than other alpine areas and is an attractive and easy place to visit for the students.
 During the course, our students work on glacier and crevasse rescue techniques amongst other skills and they stay in a campsite we have used for many years, which allows them good access to the lifts and village.
 We encourage them to stay on after the course to do their own routes and put into practice what they have learned.
 Our guides are particularly helpful imparting their experience and knowledge to the students, especially in respect of the student's future climbs.
 We encourage the students to share the things they have learnt with their friends and climbing colleagues thereby reaching more young people in a pyramid effect.
+In addition, this year the Trust, in agreement with Plas Y Brenin, have provided opportunities for Aspirant Guides to work alongside our Guides.
+One Aspirant Guide this year was a previous JCMT student!